Legislation 2026-06-10 · 8 min read

 Current Florida ADU Rules: City by City

 Without statewide legislation, Florida ADU rules vary dramatically.
-Miami-Dade County allows ADUs in many residential zones with a recent ordinance expanding max size to 1,000 sq ft.
+Miami-Dade County allows ADUs of 400-800 sq ft in RU-1 districts, with pre-approved designs available through its ADU Blueprint program.
 Orlando allows detached ADUs in residential zones with moderate restrictions.
 Tampa permits ADUs with attention to flood resilience and setback requirements.
-Jacksonville's policies are still emerging with neighborhood-level variations.
+Jacksonville allows ADUs but requires owner occupancy.
 Many suburban and rural Florida communities still effectively ban ADUs.

 View Miami Fl → View Jacksonville Fl → View Orlando Fl → View Tampa Fl →